elisherer/fstp/README.md

 ## Usage

 There are 2 options:
-- Installing globally, using `npm i -g fscs`.
+- Installing globally, using `npm i -g fstp`.
-Then you can use `fscs` in any directory to start the server there.
+Then you can use `fstp` in any directory to start the server there.
-- Running using `npx fscs` (This will run the application without actually installing it).
+- Running using `npx fstp` (This will run the application without actually installing it).

 ### `--help`
 ```
-fscs [path]
+fstp [path]

 Run the server